gpkuster/crypto-pets/README.md

 }
 ```

-## 🚧 Future improvements

 ### 🗳️ Voting System: Cutest Pet

 A simple voting mechanism allows users to vote for the cutest pet by tokenId:
+- One vote per wallet (vote can be changed).
+- Votes are tracked and counted.
+- Multiple pets can tie for most votes.
+#### Relevant functions:
+voteCutestPet(uint256 tokenId): Cast or change your vote.
+getCutestPets(): Returns an array of tokenIds with the highest votes.

+## 🚧 Future improvements

+###  Include a deployment Script
+Deploy to Sepolia and test the cntract in live environment.